-2. Search for the Reimage extension in the list.
-Remove unwanted browser extensions individually by clicking the trashcan icon next to each one.
+2. Search for the Reimage extension in the list and click the trashcan icon next to it.

 1. Type Ctrl+Shift+A.

-2. Search for the Reimage add-ons on the Extensions and Plugin tab.
-Highlight each one individually and click remove.
+2. Search for the Reimage add-on on the Extensions and Plugin tab and click remove.

 1. Click Safari and go to Preferences > Extensions.